 Cute, right?
 Time Out New York’s esteemed taste-testers, Lily (5) and Darien (6), are very liberal when expressing their thoughts and opinions on each of the different ice cream flavors.
-In fact, they reminded me of how performing arts organizations and educational institutions should approach their selection process when considering different ticketing systems, and what those systems offer their organization and patrons.
+In fact, they reminded me of how performing arts organizations and educational institutions should approach their selection process when considering different ticketing software systems, and what those systems offer their organization and patrons.
 With this in mind, here are three lessons that Lily and Darien can teach us about selecting a ticketing system.

 What Sounds Appealing to Some, Isn’t Appealing to Others

 This lesson is apparent right away with their very first taste test – the Red Plum & Blueberry Popsicle.
 Maybe it’s because I’m an adult or maybe it’s because I love red plums and blueberries, but I thought this popsicle would be an absolute hit with the kids…